kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Post-Recording
 1. *Off record discussions* **"I stopped the recording, is there anything you like to discuss off record?"** wait a few seconds
 2. *Thank all for joining the meeting* **"Thank you all again for joining the meeting, see you in the next one!"**

+## Media and Webinar
+Towards the end of the release, you will work with the Comms lead and a CNCF staff to schedule press interviews and the CNCF webinar.

+### Media Interviews
+You will be asked to provide availabilities for interviews which could end up being articles or podcasts.
+You can expect 5-10 engagements per release.
+Preparing 2-3 major themes that you can talk in-depth about, any KEPs you are excited about, and any anecdotes about the release have been helpful to leads in the past.

+### Webinar
+After the release, the CNCF will schedule an official webinar that you, Enhancements Lead and Comms Lead will host together.
+The webinar will go over a [slide deck](https://docs.google.com/presentation/d/1Dbc-Vl7BwU4KeZ2_5_y9Tl0-jYRasDVvUk4b6FUEeLE/edit?usp=sharing) that summarizes the release and goes over all Major Themes.

 ---